Conrad Rangali Resort

 The Spa Retreat This resort within a resort has water villas with attached treatment rooms for those wanting to make the spa the focus of their trip.
 Treatments use Terraké by Thalgo and Eminence products, and are based upon the five elements of air, fire, earth, water and plant.

-Mandhoo restaurant serves spa cuisine that is the ideal accompaniment to a spa programme.
+Mandhoo restaurant serves spa cuisine that is the ideal accompaniment to a spa program.
 For children aged 3-16, there is a special ice cream-inspired spa menu.

 The Overwater Spa This is a luxurious and secluded spa that offers signature Siddhartha rituals, designed by Doris Brügger, and Valmont products.
 The glass-floored treatment rooms give you the chance to watch the fish while being pampered, and after any treatment you can relax on the Serenity Spa Deck with open-air Jacuzzi.